google/nodejs-wiki/README.md

                     * commit = "Some change reason"
                     * authorId = "Identifier of a user"
                     * authorName = "Display name of the user"
+                    * pageTitle = "The current title of the page"

 ## License
 See `LICENSE`.